Q1. I think I’ve been sexually harassed. What should I do?

 A1.
 If you believe that you have been sexually harassed, you should report the conduct to your employer, temporary agency or placement agency.
 If your employer is your harasser, or you do not trust how your employer will react, you may contact the New York State Division of Human Rights.
 The Division of Human Rights can take complaints and investigate.

 You can also, simultaneously or subsequently, file a complaint with the New York State Division of Human Rights.
-Please note: a complaint must be filed with the Division of Human Rights within one year of the alleged discriminatory act.
+Please note: a complaint must be filed with the Division of Human Rights within one year of the alleged discriminatory act (within three years, for sexual harassment only, beginning Aug.
+12, 2020).
 For more information, see the Division’s brochure entitled “Sexual Harassment.”

 Q2.
 How can I file a complaint with the Division of Human Rights?